Wolff-Parkinson-White Syndrome

 English

 My clinical and research areas of interest are: the management of arrhythmias in children and in adults with congenital heart disease including medical management, Cardiac Arrhythmia Ablation, as well as Pacemakers and ICDs.
 I also manage patients with Inherited Arrhythmias and those at risk for Sudden Cardiac Death.
 Dr. Blaufox is rated as an Elite provider by MediFind in the treatment of Wolff-Parkinson-White Syndrome.
-His top areas of expertise are Wolff-Parkinson-White Syndrome, Arrhythmias, Fainting, Myocarditis, and Cardiac Ablation.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Wolff-Parkinson-White Syndrome, Arrhythmias, Fainting, Congenital Heart Block, and Cardiac Ablation.
+Dr. Blaufox is board certified in American Board Of Pediatrics/Pediatric Cardiology.

 Learn about our expert tiers